-- Pursuant to the Board Regulations and the Corporate Bylaws there is a specific Committee for corporate governance matters called the Appointments, Compensation and Corporate Governance Committee (renamed the Corporate Responsibility and Governance Committee on January 28, 2010). - Since the Company's listing on the securities markets in 1999, its financial statements and economic and financial information have been prepared under the supervision and oversight of the Audit Committee, leading to greater transparency and reliability.
+- Pursuant to the Board Regulations and the Corporate Bylaws there is a specific Committee for corporate governance matters called the Corporate Responsibility and Governance Committee. - Since the Company's listing on the securities markets in 1999, its financial statements and economic and financial information have been prepared under the supervision and oversight of the Audit Committee, leading to greater transparency and reliability.